-- No business card- or only 1 contact number (They should be easy to reach.
-You should be able to reach their agency, as well; Not just them.)
+No business card- or only one contact number -They should be easy to reach as well as their agency.
+Not just them.

-- No website, or unestablished website (The website should be impressive and show high activity)
+No website or flimsy website -The website should be impressive and show high activity.

-- No website resources- such as plentiful blogs, testimonials, etc. (Are they in the business to give or to take?
-The website should provide indicators that they offer resources to their clients because they care)
+No website resources- Meaning they should have plentiful blogs, testimonials, etc. Are they in the business to give or to take?
+The website should provide indicators that offer resources to their clients because they care.

-- Cannot readily prove their access to high rated life insurance companies (They should not only be able to give you a list of their resources, but be able to show you their price running software, without delay.
-Also, you can easily check their life insurance companies‘ ratings, via Google.
-You want A- or better.)
+Cannot readily prove their access to highly rated life insurance companies– They should not only be able to give you a list of their resources but be able to show you their pricing software, without delay.

 2 Simplified Ways To Better Protect Yourself and Your Family